US natgas prices down for 8th day in a row on record output

 SUPPLY AND DEMAND

-LSEG said average gas output in the Lower 48 U.S. states rose to an average of 103.6 bcfd so far in October, up from 102.6 bcfd in September and a record high of 103.1 bcfd in July.
+LSEG said average gas output in the Lower 48 U.S. states rose to an average of 103.6 billion cubic feet per day (bcfd) so far in October, up from 102.6 bcfd in September and a record high of 103.1 bcfd in July.

 LSEG forecast U.S. gas demand, including exports, would ease from 97.6 bcfd this week to 96.9 bcfd next week with milder weather coming before soaring to 105.0 bcfd in two weeks once the weather turns seasonally colder.
 The forecasts for this week and next were similar to LSEG's outlook on Thursday.